A proof of Dunfield-Gukov-Rasmussen Conjecture: Preliminaries

 This section provides the~basics of webs and foams and results that are fundamental for this paper.
 More details can be found in \cite{RW1, RW3} and \cite{queffelec2014mathfrak, QRS}.
 We consider only webs and foams embedded in smooth manifolds and for a~technical reason we assume that they have \emph{collared boundary}.
 This means that for a~smooth manifold $M$ we fix a~smooth embedding $\partial M\times[0,1] \to M$ that takes $(x,0)$ to $x$.
 This technical condition implies a~canonical smooth structure on the~gluing of two such manifolds along a~boundary component.

 \begin{definition} Let $\sfce$ be an~oriented smooth surface with a~collared boundary.
-A~\emph{web} $\web \subset \sfce$ is an~oriented trivalent graph, possibly with endpoints, smoothly embedded in $\sfce$ in a~way, such that it coincides with $\partial\web$ on the~collar of $\partial\sfce$, and with edges labeled with positive integers such that at each trivalent vertex the~\emph{flow condition} holds: the~sum of labels of incoming edges is equal to the~sum of labels of outgoing edges.
+A~\emph{web} $\web \subset \sfce$ is an~oriented trivalent graph, possibly with endpoints, smoothly embedded\footnote{Meaning that each edge is smoothly embedded when seen as a 1-dimensional manifold with boundary.} in $\sfce$ in a~way, such that it coincides with $\partial\web\times [0,1)$ on the~collar of $\partial\sfce$.
+The edges of the web are labeled with positive integers such that at each trivalent vertex the~\emph{flow condition} holds: the~sum of labels of incoming edges is equal to the~sum of labels of outgoing edges.
 We write $E(\web)$ and $V(\web)$ respectively for the sets of edges and vertices of a~web $\web$ and $\ell(e)$ for the~label of an~edge $e$.
 We call $\ell(e)$ the~\emph{thickness of $e$}. \end{definition}

 The~flow condition implies that each vertex of a~web is either a~\emph{split} or a~\emph{merge}, illustrated respectively on the~left and the~right hand side of Figure~\ref{fig:flow-condition}.

 In this paper we are mostly interested in webs in a~strip $\IxR$ (\emph{planar webs}) or an~annulus $\SxR$ (\emph{annular webs}).
 We say that such a~web $\web$ is \emph{directed} if the~projection on $[0,1]$ or $\S^1$ respectively has no critical points when restricted to $\web$ and that projection of orientations agree with that of $[0,1]$ or $\S^1$ respectively.
 Such a~web can be visualized as a~result of a~tangential gluing of parallel intervals oriented from left to right (or circles oriented anticlockwise in the~annular case), see Figure~\ref{fig:lamination}.
 The~reverse operation is called a~\emph{lamination} \cite{MR4233203}.